jupi421/colbuilder/docs/tutorials/colbuilder.md

 This tutorial guides you through the process of building a collagen microfibril using ColBuilder.
 ColBuilder is designed to generate detailed molecular models of collagen fibrils, including sequence-based modeling, geometry optimization, and topology generation for molecular dynamics simulations.

+Examples of input files are provided in the [examples directory]().

 ## Tutorial

 ### 1. Installation